We continue from India.

 While plentiful, the meat was on the chewy side and preferred to cling to the bone rather than easily slide off.
 I’m not sure you can blame it.
 If I was about to be eaten, I’d put up as much of a fight as a Disney World blogger could reasonably be expected to, sort of slapping around in your general direction.
 Anyway, the flavor was a lot blander than we would have liked.
 The soy, ginger, rice wine, and cinnamon should have shown through more.
 They’re certainly not “bad,” but for seven bucks, there are better choices.

 Chicken Dumplings with Chinese Slaw – $4.95

-Here’s what China has served for years.
+Here’s what China had served for years.
 You can see that each dumpling has a little bit of a darker char, making for a much more satisfying, much more crispy bite.
-Renaming the item and raising the price by a dollar just to add a few strands of carrot that nobody’s going to touch anyway “feels” a bit insulting and we now have an item that was previously a poor value cost even more money.
+Renaming the item and raising the price by a dollar just to add a few strands of carrot that nobody’s going to touch “feels” a bit insulting, and we now have an item that was previously a poor value costing even more money.
 It’s unfortunate.

 Black Pepper Shrimp with Garlic Noodles – $6.75

 The noodles are largely soft, rubbery, and slightly spicy underneath what is now a disappointing number of shrimp with just two adorning the top of each pile of noodles.
 There’s a decent amount of heft to the dish, but it’s largely one-dimensional and the shrimp don’t have a ton of flavor on their own.